 Think about the types of gift you will be making.
 Many items can fit into mason jars of varying sizes, which are great because they come with airtight lids.
 Other jars or containers are fine, but the lids need to fit on tightly to keep the oils fresh.
 With all containers, try to choose glass, except for specialty plastic containers, like a lip balm tube.

 Additional accessories will vary based on the items you are making.
+For instance, you might need sugar for scrubs, ground coffee beans, string or yarn, or fabric to make drawer sachets.

 DIY Essential Oil Gift Ideas